FarronF/limerick-council-meetings/meetings/2020/03/09-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th February 2020.md

 2020 setting out proposals to dispose of 0.227 Hectares (0.562 acres) at Ennis Road to

-Limerick Gaelic Grounds Limited and the intention to bring a Section 183 Notice to the--- 2
+Limerick Gaelic Grounds Limited and the intention to bring a Section 183 Notice to the
+---
+2

 March Meeting of Council in this regard, for approval.